asonderg/asonderg.github.io/index.md

 ## Bio
 ---
-* I am an Ocean Engineering Ph.D student in the URI Robotics in Complex Underwater Environments (R-CUE) lab.
+- I am an Ocean Engineering Ph.D student in the URI Robotics in Complex Underwater Environments (R-CUE) lab.
 My research focuses on over-actuated control of autonomous underwater vehicles.

 ---
 ## Recent Projects

 #### Model Ship Simulation - Solidworks FlowSim
--Model of a planned fast catamaran model (model will be in 1/32 scale).
+- Model of a planned fast catamaran model (model will be in 1/32 scale).
--Used free surface functionality in Solidworks FlowSim.
+- Used free surface functionality in Solidworks FlowSim.
 <img src="images/Capture.PNG?raw=true"/>

 #### BasicStats module